agordon16/Credit_Risk_Analysis/README.md

 ### Classifier Models
 * Balanced Random Forest
     Our first classifier model returns a balanced accuracy score of 78.78%, an overall precision score of .99, and overall recall score of .91.
-An F1 score of .95 makes this a much better predictive model than the resampling models shown previously.
+An F1 score of .95 appears to make this a much better predictive model than the resampling models shown previously, however, again the majority lies with low risk and may skew the data.

     ![BalRan](https://github.com/agordon16/Credit_Risk_Analysis/blob/1a28b2d4601ec5688415d03c7cc19b118d45940f/Images/BalancedRandomForest.jpg)

 * Easy Ensemble Classifier
     This classifier model returns a balanced accuracy score of 92.54%, an overall precision score of .99, and overall recall score of .94.
-With an overall F1 score of .97, this appears to be the best of our tested models.
+With an overall F1 score of .97, this appears to be the best of our tested models as the F1 scores are a bit more balanced(although still favoring low risk applicants).

     ![EEC](https://github.com/agordon16/Credit_Risk_Analysis/blob/1a28b2d4601ec5688415d03c7cc19b118d45940f/Images/EasyEnsembleClassifier.jpg)